"Don't plan for technology; plan for learning." ―Alan November

 Here are two basic tenets to lead the learning for K-12 decision-makers who purchase hardware technology in their District or school.

-1. Learning plans determine the uses of technology across the curriculum.
+- Learning plans determine the uses of technology across the curriculum.

-not always practiced in reality.
+All administrators say this publicly, but it's not always practiced in reality.
 Technology purchases are often deployed in the proverbial 'cart before the horse' fashion.
 Districts wanting the latest devices, justify that want without aligning it to their strategic K-12 learning plans.
-Making the academic task-to-tool alignment is very time consuming for a District, but only then, can the District community begin the process of what will be the devices, apps and services selected to best work within specific age-groups of students.
+Making the academic task-to-tool alignment is very time consuming for a District, but only then, can the District community begin the process of what will be the devices, apps and services selected to best work within specific age-groups of students. - Listen to the learners.
+They are telling us to stop choosing a 'one size fits all' approach in selecting a digital device for them to use at school.

 "With smartphone usage dramatically on the rise — 65 percent of students in grades 6-8 and 80 percent of students in grades 9-12 are smartphone users — a main concern among today’s digital learners is how to leverage the unique features of different devices, from laptops to smartphones to tablets or digital readers, and use them for certain academic tasks."